-If you choose Original Medicare and fee-for-service Medi-Cal, make sure your doctor or hospital accepts Medi-Cal as well as Medicare.
-Present both your Medicare card and your Medi-Cal Benefits Identification Card (BIC) to your doctor and other providers before receiving services, so they can bill Medicare and Medi-Cal directly.
+For Medi-Cal benefits, in some counties, you must join a Medi-Cal managed care plan, but in other counties, you may use fee-for-service Medi-Cal.
+If you are in a county where you can choose both fee-for-service Medicare and Medi-Cal, make sure your doctor or hospital accepts Medi-Cal as well as Medicare.
+Present both your Medicare card and your Medi-Cal Benefits Identification Card (BIC) to your doctors and other providers when receiving services, so that they can bill Medicare and Medi-Cal directly.
 Medicare and Medi-Cal will make payments directly to the providers.
-Many dually eligible beneficiaries choose this option.

-Remember, if you choose to a Medi-Cal managed care plan or a Medicare Advantage D-SNP, you must see doctors and other providers in the plan's network.
-These plans only pay for providers within their network.
+If you enroll in a Medicare Advantage D-SNP, you must see doctors and other providers in the plan’s network except for emergency and urgent care.

 *Note: Medi-Cal covers prosthetic and orthopedic devices but not the initial visit, exam, and/or follow-up appointments with a podiatrist, due to cuts made in July 2009.
 Similarly, Medi-Cal pays for hearing aids but not hearing exams or follow-up hearing aid tests to make sure the devices continue to work properly over time.
 Coverage for beneficiaries who live in a licensed nursing home, such as a skilled nursing facilitiy, remains the same as it was before July 2009; their Medi-Cal benefits were not affected by the cuts.
 See the Medi-Cal website for more information.

 If you are receiving both Medicare and Medi-Cal benefits, the Medicare Part D drug benefit will provide your prescription-drug coverage instead of Medi-Cal.
-However, Medi-Cal will pay for certain categories of drugs not covered by Part D, including:
+You must be enrolled in a Medicare Part D drug plan or a Medicare Advantage prescription drug plan to get these benefits.
+(Note: if you are in Cal MediConnect, you will get your prescription drugs through your Cal MediConnect managed care plan.)
+Medi-Cal, however, will pay for certain categories of drugs not covered by Part D, including: